Weald Country Park

 How to pay

 Payment is available through the MiPermit website, app or onsite machines with contactless.
-Find out more on the MiPermit website or our car parking page.
+Find out more on the MiPermit website, for general FAQs visit our car parking page.

 As from Tuesday 3 September 2024 the few remaining cash machines at the Essex Country Parks will be removed because of ongoing theft and vandalism.